arndff/fpl-rivals-tracker/README.md

 829593
 ```

 **Important**: Each line should contain a single ID.
 And there's no newline after the last ID.
 Your file with rivals IDs **must** have this structure, otherwise the script won't work properly.
-Notice how after each ID, there's no other characters.
+Notice how after each ID, there's no other characters on the same line.

 Here's how the script can be run with the aforemetnioned file: